Family: (Caprimulgidae) Nighthawks and Nightjars

 An interesting behavior of the Common Nighthawk is the booming sound it produces during flight.
 During the breeding season, they will climb to considerable heights in preparation for their spectacular dive.
 They can come within feet of the ground before they pull out of their dive.
 The rapid course change creates the booming sound (some say it sounds like a flame thrower) by forcing air through their wings.

-Notes by Glenn Olsen: Our Common Nighthawk is in the Caprimulgidae family along with seven other North American species.
+Profile by Glenn Olsen: Our Common Nighthawk is in the Caprimulgidae family along with seven other North American species.
 This group of birds is commonly called goatsuckers, a name that comes from the erroneous folk tale that they feed by sucking on the teats of goats at night.
 Nightjar and nighthawk are additional terms used to distinguish birds in this family and respectively refer to subfamilies, Caprimulginae and Chordeilinae.
 Nightjars are the Common Pauraque, Common Poorwill, Buff-collared Nightjar, and the Chuck-will’s-widow.
 The nighthawks are the Common, Antillean and Lesser Nighthawks.

 The Common Nighthawk is the most widespread species of this family and breeds throughout most of the US and Canada.
 It is the only species that has been documented to "regularly" breed in our immediate area.
 It nests on open ground like short grass fields, bare ground, sandy areas, gravel or rocky beds, and even flat roof tops.
 They do not construct nests but may use a shallow depression or simply bare ground.
 Common Nighthawks feed on insects while in flight, typically beginning at dusk (crepuscular) but may also be observed feeding any time of day on cloudy, overcast days, at night (nocturnal) around soccer/baseball stadiums lights, or other large lights that attract insects.